Quantum Network Discrimination: Conclusions

 Secondly, proving the asymptotic equipartition property for the smooth max-relative entropy as discussed in Appendix~\ref{Ap:chainRules}.
 This would allow us to to simplify the relationship between several classes of strategies, show directly that our bound for nested adaptive strategies in the Stein's setting is achievable and therefore optimal, and also be valuable in its own right.

 Additionally, there are a lot of other open problems, for examples a better understanding of the symmetric hypothesis testing setting, even for the case of channels.
 In particular in the network setting, it would also be interesting to look at more limited classes of strategies, e.g. where different parts of the networks can only be acted on by locally separated parties, which is commonly known as distributed hypothesis testing.
+In the opposite direction, one could also look at more general settings including non-causal strategies and explore whether the tools developed in this work can also apply there.
+It has previously been shown that non-causal strategies can outperform causal ones in certain settings~\cite{bavaresco2021strict}.
 Finally, considering the numerous applications of state and channel discrimination it should be worthwhile to further investigate those of network discrimination, for example as a tool to determine bounds on the communication rates over different network architectures.